-In accordance with the Parent Company's Articles of Association, 1% of net profit before Board of Directors' remuneration, National Labour Support Tax, Zakat expense and KFAS as proposed by the Board of Directors and approved by the General Assembly is transferred to the voluntary reserve.
+On 15 March 2023 based on the shareholders extraordinary General Assembly meeting, the Company agreed to increase the percentage of voluntary reserve from 1% to 10% of net profit before Board of Directors' remuneration, National Labour Support Tax, Zakat expense and KFAS as proposed by the Board of Directors and approved by the General Assembly is transferred to the voluntary reserve.
 Such annual transfers may be discontinued by a resolution of the General Assembly based on the proposal of the Board of Directors.